MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ## Simulation of the compiled code

-To run graphical simulation (internally invoking `gtkwave`), run the following command:
+To run graphical simulation (internally invoking `gtkwave`), run the following command,
 ```
 ./simulate examples/sine_wave
 ```
-Press ctrl-c to stop simulation execution.
-The simulation will generate a VCD file that will be opened by the `simulate` script in
-`gtkwave`.
-Add to the viewed wave at least the IOR to see the effect of the code on the I/O output port.
+Press CTRL-C to stop simulation execution (few seconds will be enough for `sine_wave`).
+The simulation will generate a VCD file that will be opened by the `simulate` script in `gtkwave`.
+Add IOR to the currently displayed wave to see the effect of the code on the I/O output port.
+You can also add `\DEBUG.INFO` for information on the currently executed function.

 ## Generation of mOISC microarchitecture VHDL code

-The toolchain also provides automatic VHDL and Quartus project files generation for a [Cyclone 10LP Evaluation Kit](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/cyclone-10-lp-evaluation-kit.html), with IOR port configured by default to the following pins:
+The toolchain also provides automatic VHDL and Quartus project files generation for a [Cyclone 10LP Evaluation Kit](https://www.intel.com/content/www/us/en/programmable/products/boards_and_kits/dev-kits/altera/cyclone-10-lp-evaluation-kit.html), with IOR port pin mapping configured by default as,

 | FPGA Pin  | dRISC Pin |
 |-----------|-----------|